gagglepod/podwrecked.com/src/content/post/ep033-inside-the-podwrecked-workshop.md

 ### Create Art Podcast

-<a href="http://createartpodcast.com/" target="_blank">Create Art Podcast (CAP)</a>, hosted by Gagglepod Co-Founder and Head Instigator Timothy Kimo Brien, is focused on creating more than we consume through conversations on art, interviews with artists, projects to share and commentary about articles and books on creativity.
+<a href="http://createartpodcast.com/" target="_blank">Create Art Podcast (CAP)</a>, hosted by Gagglepod Co-Founder and Head Instigator Timothy Kimo Brien, is focused on creating more than we consume through conversations on art, interviews with artists, projects to share, and commentary about articles and books on creativity.
 Creativity is best when it is with friends.
 Let’s connect and create together!

 ### Not Easily Squished